acebot712/codemeplugin/README.md

 Overall, our plug-in is an all-in-one tool designed to streamline the coding experience and help developers be more productive.

 We’d love to hear your feedback!
 If you wish to share, then please complete the form [here](https://docs.google.com/forms/d/e/1FAIpQLScfvvh3yWzfn4oa5vjs4eg6VH0j4VKFSOBmFWFuYkMpDRfJdQ/viewform?usp=sf_link).
-If you have any questions, you may contact us at [CodeMe Support](mailto:support@codeme.site).
+If you have any questions, you may contact us at support@codeme.site.